BentBr/rusty_dev_tool/README.md

 `cp ~/Downloads/rdt-macos-%bitness%-v%release% /usr/local/bin/rdt` \
 We are using here the default path for the local user: `/usr/local/bin/`.

+Depending on the system you might have to use a custom folder like `~/bin/rdt` due to access-rights into the bin/ folder during update routines.
+If --self-update fails please move to a folder in your %home%.

 ### Uninstallation
 Just remove the binary from your PATH. \
 `rm /usr/local/bin/rdt`